The Informativeness of K -Means for Learning Mixture Models: Extension to Mixtures of Log-Concave Distributions

 Using Lemma~\ref{lem: logconcave_cov}, we also have the following corollary which provides a useful concentration bound for the sum of the squares of log-concave random variables. \begin{corollary} Let $\epsilon \in (0,1)$, and $y_1,y_2,\ldots,y_N$ be i.i.d.\ samples from a log-concave distribution with expectation $\mu$ and variance $\sigma^2$.
 Then if $\epsilon$ is sufficiently small, there is an absolute constant $C>0$ such that for $N>C\frac{1}{\epsilon^2}\log^5\left(\frac{1}{\epsilon \eta}\right)$, with probability at least $1 - \eta$,

-\end{corollary} The proof of the above corollary is presented in Appendix~\ref{prf: coro: concentration_log_sum_square}.
-We will make use of the following lemma \citep{golub2012} concerning the eigenvalues of a matrix which is the sum of two matrices. \begin{lemma} If $\bA$ and $\bA+\bE$ are both $n$-by-$n$ symmetric matrices, then
+\end{corollary} The proof of the above corollary follows directly from Lemma \ref{lem: logconcave_cov} and so it is omitted.
+We will make use of the following lemma \cite{golub2012} concerning the eigenvalues of a matrix which is the sum of two matrices. \begin{lemma} If $\bA$ and $\bA+\bE$ are both $n$-by-$n$ symmetric matrices, then for all $k\in [n]$,

 \end{lemma}